 Minor in Music (TU)

-The minor in Music seeks to prepare students with a mastery of the initial and most essential fundamentals of the discipline of Music within a liberal arts context.
+The minor in Music seeks to prepare students for a mastery of the initial and most essential fundamentals of the discipline of Music within a liberal arts context.
 It seeks to establish a foundation for life-long development and application of the primary components of music.
 It lays a foundation for students to continue their musical pursuits beyond college.
 Students interested in earning a degree in music as a major course of study can pursue an IPM in Music, which combines music with a secondary area of study.
-The minor provides the opportunity to pursue other academic majors to prepare for such music-connected careers as music librarian, music journalism, music business (with either business or communications,) musical theatre, music therapy, and song writing/lyrics (with English and comparative literature and/or creative writing.)
-The minor in Music may also generate sufficient preparation for one to pursue graduate studies in music or to function as a professional or community-based musician.
+The minor provides the opportunity to pursue other academic majors to prepare for such music-connected careers as church musician, private music instructor, music librarian, music journalism, music business (with either business or communications,) musical theatre, music therapy, and song writing/lyrics (with English and comparative literature and/or creative writing), etc. The minor in Music may also generate sufficient preparation for one to pursue graduate studies in music or to function as a professional or community-based musician.

 Students in the Music minor program seek: